cisagov/ScubaGear/baselines/powerbi.md

 **High-Level Implementation Steps**

+> [!Note]
-Note: It is imperative that the VNET and VM are configured before disabling public internet access.
+> It is imperative that the VNET and VM are configured before disabling public internet access.

 1. Enable private endpoints for Power BI.